-Obesity is a complex, multifactorial, chronic disease involving environmental (social and cultural), genetic, physiologic, metabolic, behavioral and psychological components.
-It is the second leading cause of preventable death in the US (300,000 – 587,000 deaths per year).
+Obesity is a complex, multifactorial, chronic disease involving environmental (social and cultural), genetic, physiologic, metabolic, behavioral, and psychological components.
+It is the second leading cause of preventable death in the US (300,000 – 587,000 deaths annually).

 Definition of Obesity

 The degree of excess body fat is determined using the Body Mass Index (BMI), which employs both weight and height to calculate the measurement.
 Obesity exists when a person’s BMI is 30 or greater.

 An ideal BMI weight is from 19 to 25.
 If your BMI is between 25 and 30, you are considered overweight.
 If it is higher than 30, you are obese.
 A person with a BMI of 40 to 49 is morbidly obese.
 A BMI of 50 or more is known as super obesity or super morbid obesity.
 And a BMI of over 60 is called super-super morbid obesity.

 Morbid obesity (class III) is defined when:

 - If your BMI is 40 or more, you are said to have “morbid” obesity.